DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_auto_scheduling_config.md - enables auto scheduling
 - api/gantt_auto_scheduling_descendant_links_config.md - allows or forbids creation of links from parent tasks (projects) to their children
 - api/gantt_auto_scheduling_initial_config.md - defines whether gantt will do autoscheduling on data loading
-- api/gantt_auto_scheduling_move_projects_config.md - defines whether moving projects is allowed
+- api/gantt_auto_scheduling_move_projects_config.md - defines whether the whole project will be moved (see the details below)
 - api/gantt_auto_scheduling_strict_config.md - enables the auto scheduling mode, in which tasks will always be rescheduled to the earliest possible date
 - api/gantt_autofit_config.md - enables automatic adjusting of the grid's columns to the grid's width
 - api/gantt_autosize_config.md - forces the Gantt chart to automatically change its size to show all tasks without scrolling